nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - For **ALL** entries, 2 entries are considered duplicates <ins>IF</ins> both entries have exactly the same:
   `description`, `date` `amount` and `category`.
-We do not want PennyWise to be managing entries which are a repeat, of one another, as it would be easier to simply use the [edit](#editing-entries--edit-index_of_entry-tentry_type-dedited_description-aedited_amount-daedited_date-cedited_category) command to alter the original entry's specifications.
+We do not want PennyWise to be managing entries which are a repeat, of one another, as it would be easier to simply use the [edit](#editing-entries--edit-index_of_entry-tentry_type-dedited_description-aedited_amount-daedited_date-cedited_category) command to alter the original entry's specifications. <br> <br>
   For example, when executing the following 2 commands one after another, PennyWise will recognise (2), which is the second `Teh Beng` added as a duplicate entry.
+  Having multiple duplicate entries will make it difficult for users to track their expenses later on, and could clutter the list.
+Having them differentiated will make it easier for you to recall what you spent your money on!
   <pre>
     <code>
         1. add t/e d/Teh Beng a/1.50 da/22-10-2022 c/Food